cyralinc/terraform-aws-sidecar-ec2/docs/networking.md

 cause the target group to not be able to route the traffic to the EC2 instances.
 * `load_balancer_scheme`: set to `"internet-facing"`.
 * `associate_public_ip_address` set to `false` (this is the default value).

+## Increase the number of inbound ports

+AWS has a hard limit of 50 listeners per network load balancer.
+This means that if your goal is to have more than 50 inbound ports on your sidecar load balacer, you need to create new load balancers other than the default LB created by the module or even manage all LBs yourself.
+This module will accept external target groups that can be attached to the auto scaling group created by the module.
+You can provide these target groups from different load balancers by using the following parameters:

+* `additional_target_groups`: provide a list of ARNs of target groups associated to one or more load balancers created outside of this module.
+* `additional_security_groups`: provide a list of security groups IDs that will be attached to the EC2 instances.
+These security groups must have the inbound rules to open the ports available in the target groups assigned to `additional_target_groups`.
+* `deploy_load_balancer`: you may optionally set it to `false` to avoid the creation of this module's default load balancer and manage all load balancers yourself.